The Other Boleyn Girl poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Other Boleyn Girl against these established plot points, we can identify how Justin Chadwick utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Other Boleyn Girl within the drama genre.

 Justin Chadwick's Structural Approach